Icelandic phrases

 Icelandic Phrases You Should Know

 Icelandic is a notoriously difficult language for foreigners to learn.
-Like many other things in Iceland, the country’s isolation has meant that the language has remained uninfluenced by outside sources and therefore unchanged for decades.
+Like most things in Iceland, the country’s isolation means that the language has remained uninfluenced by outside sources, and therefore, unchanged for decades.
 Pronunciation can take practice and the alphabet contains letters that don’t appear in the English alphabet, which is why you may stumble over place names across the country.

-English is taught from a young age in Iceland, meaning there will rarely be any huge barrier to understanding when visiting.
-However, as it is such a huge part of Icelandic culture, learning a few key phrases will never go amiss.
-Let’s take a look at some basics when it comes to speaking Icelandic.
+English is taught from a young age in Iceland, meaning there will rarely be any huge barrier to understanding when you visit.
+However, as it is such a huge part of Icelandic culture, learning some basic Icelandic phrases will never go amiss.
+Let’s explore some of them.

 It’s useful to take an overview of key differences in pronunciation between English and Icelandic.
 As a Germanic language, Icelandic shares common elements with Scandinavian languages, such as Norwegian, Dutch, or German.
 As a result, some knowledge of these languages might help when tackling Icelandic phrases.

 Other consonants can also be tricky to pronounce for English speakers.
-In other languages, these often remain similar, while Icelandic is sometimes completely different to what you’d expect.
+In some languages, they often remain similar.
+However, Icelandic might be different from what you’re expecting.
 See below for some of the most notable different consonant pronunciations.

 Icelandic Consonant Pronunciation